Do You Have Questions About Sun Blocking Clothing? I do too, and apparently, we aren’t the only ones.

 For example, if a garment is faded, stretched, or worn out, it may not work as well for protecting you from the sun.

-- Polyester and wool fabrics will provide UV protection of about 30.
+- Polyester and other man-made fabrics will provide great UV if they are tightly woven with no weave holes.
 The downside is that they are fabrics that don’t breathe.
-This makes them especially hot under the sun!
-If you have a favorite, check the label to decide if this one is a good one for your sun blocking shirt.
+This makes them especially hot under the sun unless there is a loose fit.

-- Cotton, linen, and viscose are examples of fabrics that offer poor UV protection, unless specially treated.
+- Cotton, linen, and viscose are examples of fabrics that offer poor UV protection unless specially treated or especially tightly woven.
 The protection ranges between 5 to 25 UPF, which may be enough to avoid sunburn, but the accumulated sun exposure may lead to skin damage, which sets you up for skin cancer.

 - Luminosa fabrics (an example of special fabric branding, there are many brands) offer UV Protection of 50+.
 This assures you that less than 1/50 of UV rays, or only 2% can pass through the fabric.
 This protects your skin from all harmful UV rays while retaining softness and breathability.

-Obviously, this comfort of wear is what the special fabrics bring.
+Obviously, the comfort of wear is what the special fabrics bring.
 It is important to be comfortable.
 This assures that we will wear our sun blocking shirts and keep our skin comfortable.

 How Long Will My New UPF Shirt Last?